RobThree/IPNetworkHelper/README.md

 # ![logo](https://raw.githubusercontent.com/RobThree/IPNetworkHelper/master/logo_24x24.png) IPNetworkHelper

-Provides helper (extension)methods for working with (IPv4 and/or IPv6) [IPNetworks](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.httpoverrides.ipnetwork).
-These include parsing, splitting and extracting networks from larger networks.
+Provides helper (extension)methods for working with (IPv4 and/or IPv6) [IPNetworks](https://learn.microsoft.com/en-us/dotnet/api/system.net.ipnetwork).
+These include splitting and extracting networks from larger networks.
 Available as [NuGet package](https://www.nuget.org/packages/IPNetworkHelper/).

 Note that since version 2.0 we use the [`System.Net.IPNetwork`](https://learn.microsoft.com/en-us/dotnet/api/system.net.ipnetwork) struct, which, unfortunately, is only available in .NET 8.0 and later.
 If you need support for earlier versions of .NET, use version 1.0 of this library.

+Version 3.0 has a breaking change where `Contains()` now does the more intuitive thing and checks if the network is entirely contained within another network.
+If you want to check if two networks overlap, use the `Overlaps()` method.

 ## Quickstart